tc39/proposal-temporal/docs/plaintime.md

 > **NOTE**: Although Temporal does not deal with leap seconds, times coming from other software may have a `second` value of 60.
 > In the default `'constrain'` mode, this will be converted to 59.
 > In `'reject'` mode, the constructor will throw, so if you have to interoperate with times that may contain leap seconds, don't use `'reject'`.
-> However, if parsing an ISO 8601 string with a seconds component of `:60`, then it will always result in a `second` value of 59, in accordance with POSIX.
+> However, if parsing an RFC 9557 string with a seconds component of `:60`, then it will always result in a `second` value of 59, in accordance with POSIX.

 Example usage: